raisercostin/onvif/readme.md

 A professional, hardened command-line utility for discovering and managing ONVIF-compatible IP cameras, built with Java and JBang.

+## Features

+- autodiscovery of onvif devices/cams in the local network
+- devices database (credentials, aliases, urls)

 ## Usage

 ### Installation & Execution